 11. Enjoy Yourself

 And most importantly, enjoy what the festive season brings.
-It's about human connection and getting together, reconnecting with people and having a joyful time.
-So if an unhealthy food relationship is a big issue for you, try to focus on the activities, the people and the connections and make sure you have a wonderful time!
+It’s about human connection and getting together, reconnecting with people and having a joyful time.
+If unhealthy food relationship is a huge issue for you, try to focus on the activities, the people and the connections instead.
+And don’t forget to enjoy yourself !

-What to Do if Thanksgiving Overeating or Christmas Binging Gets Out Of Hand
+What to Do if Thanksgiving Overeating or Christmas Bingeing Gets Out Of Hand

 If you find that overeating during the holidays has become a major problem for you, there are several things to keep in mind.

-First, it's important to recognize that overeating is not an indicator of failure or lack of willpower.
-Instead of beating yourself up about it, use the experience as an opportunity for self-reflection and to develop better strategies for next time.
+First, learn to recognize that overeating is not an indicator of failure or lack of willpower.
+Instead of beating yourself up, use the experience as an opportunity for self-reflection and to develop better strategies for next time.
+You can also check out my other post on practical strategies to get back on track after a binge.

 Second, seek out professional advice if necessary.
 Consulting a registered dietitian, nutritionist or nutritional therapist, that specifically supports people with disordered eating patterns may help you come up with an effective plan of action to prevent overeating during the holidays moving forward.